 The first record of a building on the site was in 1232.
 In 1377 it became the Rolls Estate.
 The chapel was both a place of worship - initially for former Jews converted to Christianity - and also a place where records (rolls) were kept.
 The medieval chapel was demolished in 1895 and a new chapel was built within the new Public Record Office.
 The chapel retains a few monuments and some stained glass from the former building.
-The former Public Record Office building in Chancery Lane is now the Maughan Library and Information Services Centre of King's College London.
+The former Public Record Office building in Chancery Lane is now the Maughan Library of King's College London.
 The former Rolls Chapel is now the Weston Room, used for exhibitions and meetings.

 A history of the chapel is given in a description of places associated with Bishop Joseph Butler.

 - Ask for a calculation of the distance from Liberty of the Rolls to another place.

 You can see the administrative areas in which Liberty of the Rolls has been placed at times in the past.
 Select one to see a link to a map of that particular area.

 You can see maps centred on OS grid reference TQ311812 (Lat/Lon: 51.514521, -0.112069), Liberty of the Rolls which are provided by: